Tag: light

 Light as Life Force

 Holanda combines the human figure as ethereal God with power of light in 'Light of Creation' with Alpha and Omega at his fingertips; a purist Biblical vision, but combining the advancing knowledge of physics.
-We can interpret this image today as a fine depiction of the electric universe, which science is still catching up with.
-The figure of 'God' is neither here nor there in being either correct or incorrect: it serves as a symbol of divine creation.
+We can interpret this image today as a fine depiction of the electric universe, with the vortex nature of cosmology.
+The figure of 'God' is neither here nor there in being either correct or incorrect: it serves as a symbol of divine creation - the moment of spark.

 Both Blake and Holanda were visionary painters of both human and cosmic energy, aware of developments in cosmology and mathematics in attempting to understand the creation of the universe.

-Both Blake and Holanda depict a dark red background orb, the heat of energy or the sun, as seen similarly in Blake's Ancient of Days, which also depicts geometric ordering, or measuring.
-The architect's tool is again forming the triangle.
+Both Blake and Holanda depict a dark red background orb, the heat of energy or the sun, as seen similarly in Blake's Ancient of Days, in which the 'god like' architect depicts geometric ordering, or measuring: the science of measuring and as reason, being over grandized according to Blake.

 05 Jul